⚠️ We are currently updating our 2020/21 tax guidance across the website

 However, in some cases you may need to keep the records longer than the above time limit, for example where there is an ongoing investigation by HMRC you will need to keep your records until the end of the enquiry; also if you have submitted your tax returns late you need to keep your records longer.

 HMRC may charge a penalty of up to £3,000 per tax year for a failure to keep records or for keeping inadequate records.
 However, if HMRC identify a failing in record keeping this will often go hand in hand with an under-declaration of profit.
 HMRC are then most likely to charge penalties (and of course interest on late payment) in respect of any additional tax and National Insurance contributions that become due as a consequence of correcting the under-declaration of profit.

 If no business records are kept at all it is very likely that a penalty would be incurred for failing to keep records, in addition to any other penalties HMRC may apply.

 If you think you are likely to be charged a penalty by HMRC you should consider seeking help from a professional adviser such as a Chartered Tax Adviser or from the tax charity, TaxAid which gives free tax advice to those on low incomes.

 How will Making Tax Digital affect how I need to keep my business records?

 Making Tax Digital is a recent HMRC initiative which will eventually introduce the biggest change to the tax system for many years and which is designed to make better use of digital resources and methods to improve accuracy and efficiency when dealing with tax matters.

 The first phase of the ‘Making Tax Digital’ programme began in April 2019 and applies to VAT registered businesses.
-See our section Making Tax Digital for VAT for more information.
+See our page on Making Tax Digital for VAT for more information.